Programmersio-IBMi/FTPtoIBMi/README.md

 # FTPtoIBMi
 batch ftp to ibmi from windows

-The repository has two bat files upload.bat for upload process and download.bat
+The repository has two bat files upload.bat :arrow_up: for upload process and download.bat :arrow_down:

-### Instruction to use
+### Instruction to use :spiral_notepad:

 * git clone https://github.com/Programmersio-IBMi/FTPtoIBMi.git or download zip and expand all.
 * Copy upload.bat/download.bat to the directory where you have your files or want to keep.